bitcoin-abe/bitcoin-abe/README.md

 This is an experimental branch of Abe that lacks certain features present in the master branch.
-The features are Percent Coin-Days Destroyed and Chain Age.
+The features are Percent Coin-Days Destroyed, Average Coin Age, and Chain Age.
 Removing these features simplifies the code and reduces Abe's storage and processing requirements.

+This branch supports spent-transaction pruning via the default-trim-depth option described in comments in abe.conf.

 Installation